Jmakesthingswith/antfarm-simulator/README.md

 ## Running the project

-Clone the repository or download the files.
+Clone the repository or download the files, then run it through a local web server (required for ES-module loading).
-Because this project uses ES modules, it must be served from a local web server.

 Open a terminal in the project folder and run:
 ```bash

 python3 -m http.server